frictionlessdata/docs/references/tableschema-py.md

 # [ 6, None, 'Walt' ]
 ```

-We could save the schema to a local file.
-And we could continue the work in any time just loading it from the local file:
+We can save the schema to a local file, and resume work on it at any time by loading it from that file:

 ```python
 schema.save('schema.json')
 schema = Schema('schema.json')
 ```

-It was onle basic introduction to the `Schema` class.
-To learn more let's take a look on `Schema` class API reference.
+This was a basic introduction to the `Schema` class.
+To learn more, let's take a look at the `Schema` API reference.

 #### `Schema(descriptor, strict=False)`